aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ### Upload Container Image

 Before uploading to Container Library, sign the container image.
-Check the key number with the `singularity key list -s` command and sign the container with  `singularity sign` command specified the key number by `-k` option.
+Check the key number with `singularity key list -s`, and sign the container with `singularity sign` command specified the key number by `-k` option.
 The following example uses the second key to sign `ubuntunt.sif`:.

 ```bash hl_lines="1 11"